EGC-FoodHub/foodhub/README.md

 cp .env.local.example .env
 ```

+#### It's mandatory to change the default values of the keys in .env file, provided by us.

 #### Ignore webhook module

 If you are not using Docker or deployed environment, ignore the webhook module: